 Tamilnadu is the eleventh largest state in India by area and the seventh most populous state.
-The State of Tamilnadu is located in the southern region of India with installed electricity generation capacity of 18,382 MW (as on 31st January, 2013).
+The State of Tamilnadu is located in the southern region of India with an installed electricity generation capacity of 18,382 MW (as on 31st January 2013).
 The state constitutes 9% of the total installed electricity generation capacity of India which is mainly from fossil fuels such as coal and natural gas.
-Private sector has a 47% share in the total installed capacity, implying a healthy investment environment.
+The private sector has a 47% share in the total installed capacity, implying a healthy investment environment.
 Renewable power forms 52% of the total installed capacity (including small hydro).

 Tamilnadu has been facing both peak and energy deficits over the last few years.
 Peak demand deficit in the state has increased from 1% in FY 2005-06 to 18% in 2011-12.
 Between 2005-06 and 2011-12, peak electricity demand grew at a compound annual growth rate (CAGR) of 8%, while peak demand met at CAGR of 5%.
 (See graph below)